de Rham-Witt sheaves via algebraic cycles: Milnor -theory and de Rham-Witt complex

-\textbf{Conventions.} In this paper, a $k$-scheme is a separated scheme of finite type over $k$, unless we say otherwise.
+In this paper, a $k$-scheme is a separated scheme of finite type over $k$, unless we say otherwise.
 A $k$-variety is a reduced $k$-scheme.
 The product $X \times Y$ means usually $X \times _k Y$, unless we specify otherwise.
-We let $\Sch_k$ be the category of $k$-schemes, $\Reg_k$ of regular $k$-schemes, $\Sm_k$ of smooth $k$-schemes, and $\SmAff_k$ of smooth affine $k$-schemes.
-A scheme essentially of finite type is a scheme obtained by localizing at a finite subset (including $\emptyset$) of a finite type $k$-scheme.
-For $\mathcal{C} = \Sch_k, \Reg_k, \Sm_k, \SmAff_k$, we let $\mathcal{C}^{\ess}$ be the extension of the category $\mathcal{C}$, whose objects are obtained by localizing an object of $\mathcal{C}$ at a finite subset (including $\emptyset$).
-When we say a semi-local $k$-scheme, we always mean one that is essentially of finite type over $k$, unless said otherwise.
+We let $\Sch_k$ be the category of $k$-schemes, $\Sm_k$ of smooth $k$-schemes, and $\SmAff_k$ of smooth affine $k$-schemes.
+By a scheme essentially of finite type over $k$, we mean a Noetherian $k$-scheme which is the projective limit of a cofiltered collection of open subschemes of a finite type $k$-scheme.
+We let $\Sch^{\ess}_k$ be the category of such schemes.
+An affine scheme is an object of $\Sch^{\ess}_k$ if and only if it is the spectrum of a ring obtained by localizing a finite type $k$-algebra at a multiplicatively closed subset.
+By a semi-local scheme, we shall mean an affine $k$-scheme essentially of finite type with only finitely many closed points.

-\textbf{N.B.} In this paper, each section begins with an assumption on the base field $k$ that prevails in the section or in some following sections.
-However, if a following section declares an exception, then the exception prevails.
-We tried to minimize such exceptions to avoid potential confusions.
+A ring $R$ in this paper will always mean a commutative Noetherian $k$-algebra.
+We say that $R$ is regular if all its local rings are regular local rings.
+Equivalently, $R_\fm$ is a regular local ring for every maximal ideal $\fm \subset R$.
+We let $\N$ denote the set of all positive integers.